 In 2014, PHH was fined $109 million dollars by the CFPB for violating the Real Estate Procedures and Settlement Act (RESPA) by accepting illegal and undisclosed kickbacks from mortgage insurers.
 The fine came after the case against PHH was ruled on by an administrative judge who assessed a damage award of a paltry $6.4 million.

-Next, Adam Deutsch discusses the decision to restructure the leadership of the CFPB, the origins of the current structure and how the change still gives homeowners access to private rights of action under federal law.
+Next, we discuss the decision to restructure the leadership of the CFPB, the origins of the current structure and how the change still gives homeowners access to private rights of action under federal law.